Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Probity :

 \ ˈprō-bə-tē \ noun; the quality of having strong moral principles; honesty and decency.
-Also, integrity, trustworthiness, rectitude.
+And also, integrity, trustworthiness, rectitude.

-"The probity with which shift manager Chad Jr. cleaned up the diaper blowout in the bathroom at the Stop-n-Go made people start to wonder."
+"The probity with which shift manager Chad Jr. cleaned up the diaper blowout in the bathroom at the Stop-n-Go made people start to wonder about him."

 8-20 Word of the Day.